Religious relations in Israel: Tensions between Haredim and secular Jews

 In the early 1980s, the Shas party of Sephardic Haredim was set up.
 Shas appealed to Sephardim who felt marginalized by the dominant Ashkenazi Zionist establishment.
 In 1999, Shas gained 17 Knesset seats (other Haredim won 5 seats).
 Taking the attitude that restoring Sephardic pride and restoring Sephardic religious observance are one and the same, Shas has created devoted cadres of newly religious and semi-religious men and women with the zeal of neophytes and an animosity toward the country's secular European political establishment.
 Furthermore, the movement has shown unwavering and determined obedience in its supporters to the teachings of it spiritual leader, Rabbi Ovadiah Yosef.

 The Haredim are often at odds with the Supreme Court of Israel, which does not base its rulings on halachic beliefs or policy.
 A notable case of this trend is the "Who Is a Jew?" case, in which the Supreme Court ruled that the Ministry of the Interior (then controlled by Shas) must recognize Reform and Conservative converts to Judaism.
 In many instances, the Haredim have responded to these perceived threats angrily, verbally defending against their opponents.
 At the same time, they recognize the animosity many secular Israelis feel toward them, and have embarked on various public relations campaigns and other media projects to improve their image among the general public.
 In practice, the Israeli Haredim remain firmly entrenched in seats of political power befitting their voting strength, with both blocs doing everything they can to gain their support.

-Following the 2003 elections, the Haredi parties lost their place in the government to the secular anti-religious Shinui party.
-In 2005, Shinui left the government and Ariel Sharon brought the Haredi United Torah Judaism party into his ruling coalition.
-Shinui advocates stopping extra funding to mostly Haredi schools and resistance to Tal Law, which gives legal status to their exemption from military service.
-Nevertheless, in recent years as many as 1,000 Haredi Jews have chosen to volunteer to serve in the IDF, in a Haredi Jewish unit, the Netzah Yehuda Battalion, also known as Nahal Haredi.
-(The vast majority of Haredi men, however, continue to receive deferments from military service.)